vivianeor/study_easy/README.md

-## Study Easy: A app built in Flutter with getX as state manager and Hive as database.
+## Study Easy: A app built in Flutter with getX as state manager and Hive as database. :blue_heart:

 A study organizer with a calendar/schedule, to-do list, annotations and registration of subjects and notes.